Dryden Aeronautical Test Range

 - The Radio Frequency (RF) Communications facility provides more than 40 ultra high frequency (UHF), very high frequency (VHF), and high frequency (HF) transmitter receivers, and a UHF flight termination system

-- Available Test Range intercommunication system between Dryden facilities, NASA centers, other government agencies, and industry partners, consists of trunk lines, communication panels, military ground communication networks, fiber optic and satellite systems.
+- Available Test Range intercommunication system between Armstrong facilities, NASA centers, other government agencies, and industry partners, consists of trunk lines, communication panels, military ground communication networks, fiber optic, and satellite systems.